mpv-player/mpv/DOCS/man/lua.rst

         completions that fuzzily match the text between this position and the cursor and allow selecting them.

+        The third and optional return value is a string that will be appended to the input line without displaying it in the completions.

     ``closed``
         A callback invoked when the console is hidden, either because ``input.terminate()`` was invoked from the other callbacks, or because